Response time questioned in Southern California oil spill

 Elly began operating in 1980 in an area called the Beta Field.
 Oil pulled from beneath the ocean and processed by Elly is taken by the pipeline to Long Beach.

-Amplify CEO Martyn Willsher said the pipeline and three platforms were shutdown Saturday night.
+Amplify CEO Martyn Willsher said the pipeline and three platforms were shut down Saturday night.
 The 17.5-mile (28.16-kilometer) pipeline that is 80 to 100 feet (24 to 30 meters) below the surface was suctioned out so no more oil would spill while the location of the leak was being investigated.

 Crews led by the Coast Guard-deployed skimmers laid some 3,700 feet (1,128 meters) of floating barriers known as booms to try to stop more oil from seeping into areas including Talbert Marsh, a 25-acre (10-hectare) wetland officials said.